ravicho/Vitis-Tutorials/docs/convolution-tutorial/fixedtype.md

 ## View the Profile Summary Report for Hardware Emulation

-Use the following command to view the Profile Summary report.
+1. Use the following command to view the Profile Summary report.

 ```
 make view_run_summary TARGET=hw_emu STEP=fixedpoint
 ```

-The kernel execution time is now reduced to 0.46 ms. The reason for this significant speedup is that the computation for-loop is pipelined when using fixed point operations.
+2. The kernel execution time is now reduced to 0.46 ms. The reason for this significant speedup is that the computation for-loop is pipelined when using fixed point operations.
 Therefore, the total latency is improved significantly.

-Here is the updated table.
 There is a 3.4x boost on kernel execution time perspective.

 | Step              | Image Size | Time (HW-EM)(ms) | Reads (KB)      | Writes (KB) | Avg.
 Read (KB) | Avg.
 Write (KB) | BW (MBps)  |
 | :---------------- | :--------- | ---------------: | --------------: | ----------: | -------------: | --------------: | ---------: |